darylnauman/e-commerce-back-end/README.md

 The following video demonstrates the application's functionality.
 - [Video](https://drive.google.com/file/d/1iZB4paB65z0jIRSfHUhNuqvarquSTXh9/view?usp=sharing)

-## License
-This product is under the MIT License.

 ## Screenshots
 The images below show aspects of the application including output received from Insomnia when running different routes and an image of one of the mySQL tables.